Non-player character: Video games

+Purpose of mobs

+Defeating mobs may be required to gather experience points, money, items, or to complete quests.
+Combat between player characters (PCs) and mobs is called player versus environment (PvE).
+PCs may also attack mobs because they aggressively attack PCs.
+Monster versus monster (MvM) battles, in which two monsters fight each other, also take place in some games.

+Etymology

+The term "mobile object" was used by Richard Bartle for objects that were self-mobile in MUD1.
+Later source code in DikuMUD used the term "mobile" to refer to a generic NPC, shortened further to "mob" in identifiers.
+DikuMUD was a heavy influence on EverQuest, and the term as it exists in MMORPGs is derived from the MUD usage.
+The term is an abbreviation, not an acronym.

 Other usage

 From around 2018, the term NPC became an insult, primarily online, to suggest that a person is unable to form thoughts or opinions of their own.
 This is sometimes illustrated with a grey-faced, expressionless version of the Wojak meme.

 Monetization

 NPC streaming is a type of livestream that allows users to participate in and shape the content they are viewing in real time.
 It has become widely popular as influencers and users of social media platforms such as TikTok utilize livestreams to act as non-player characters.

 "Viewers in NPC live streams take on the role of puppeteers, influencing the creator's next move."
 This phenomenon has been on the rise as viewers are actively involved in what they are watching, by purchasing digital "gifts" and sending them directly to the streamer.
 In return, the streamer will briefly mimic a character or act.

 This phenomenon has become a trend starting from July 2023, as influencers make profits from this new internet character.
-Pinkydoll, a TikTok influencer, gained 400,000 followers the same month that she started NPC Streaming, while her livestreams began to earn her as much as $7,000 in a day.
+Pinkydoll, a TikTok influencer, gained 400,000 followers the same month that she started NPC streaming, while her livestreams began to earn her as much as $7,000 in a day.
 NPC streaming gives creators a new avenue to earn money online.
+Despite this, certain creators are quitting due to certain stigmas that come with the strategy.
+For example, a pioneer of the NPC trend, Malik Ambersley has been robbed, accosted by police, and been in fights due to the controversial nature of his act.